realpython/python-guide/docs/dev/env.rst

 Python-mode_ is a complex solution in VIM for working with python code.
 It has:

-- Async python code checking (pylint, pyflakes, pep8, mccabe) in any combination
+- Async Python code checking (pylint, pyflakes, pep8, mccabe) in any combination
 - Code refactoring and autocompletion with Rope
-- Fast python folding
+- Fast Python folding
 - Virtualenv support
-- Search by python documentation and run python code
+- Search by Python documentation and run Python code
-- Auto pep8 error fixes
+- Auto PEP8 error fixes

 And more.